arinapruzhinina/rpm-hws_7-2_2023/hw_http/README.md

 # HTTP cities serever
 #### On this http server, you can POST/PUT/DELETE cities, and view hotels in different cities.

-## Few simple step to install this project
+## Few simple steps to install this project

 ### 1. Do this command to clone my repo